 RAW images can now be taken on iOS devices, with Apple announcing support for the iPhone 6s, iPhone 6s Plus, iPhone SE, 9.7-inch iPad Pro and later devices.
 The feature is great for those who want full-resolution images from their iPhones and iPads.

 The size of these images will be big, but nevertheless, the feature is a great inclusion by Apple.
 Note: RAW images will only be available on the rear-facing camera, and you won't be able to use image stabilisation.
 Speaking of which, Live Photos now have image stabilisation.

 The Photos app in iOS 10 has also received an update, with the inclusion of artificial intelligence.
-Apple announced that the Photos app will be able to draw together photos and videos by place, people and time where it will automatically create a highlight reel.
+Apple announced that the Photos app will be able to draw together photos and videos by place, people (here's how to correct any misidentified faces) and time where it will automatically create a highlight reel.